-The 27 units for Affordable Housing Development was initially proposed to be for the Harbor/Lafayette project, but is now being funded with HOME funds, to be reported through the Consortium when completed.
-The project is in pre-development.
+For Affordable Housing Development the 27 units that was proposed in the 2015 AAP was for the Harbor/Lafayette project, now being funded with HOME funds, and to be reported through the Consortium when complete.
+The Congress/Dow project is near completion and accomplishment data should be provided in the next CAPER.

-For Business Technical Assistance, the Salem Main Streets Program provided technical assistance to 58 new, existing or potential businesses, including 37 micro-enterprise businesses and 4 expanding businesses, exceeding our FY16 Action Plan goal of assisting 22 microenterprises.
-In addition, 9 new full time jobs were documented (6 FTE) exceeding the goal of 2 jobs.
-Events included the Farmer's Market, Mayor's Night Out, Ice Scream Bowl, Salem Winter Farmers' Market, Haunted Happenings, Holiday Tree Lighting, Holiday Window Decoration Contest and Santa Arrival events, Salem Festive Fridays, Small Business Saturday, New Year's Eve Salem: LAUNCH!, Salem So Sweet Festival, Salem Film Festival, Salem Arts Festival and PEM/PM Artopia.
+For Business Technical Assistance, the Salem Main Streets Program provided technical assistance to 50 new, existing or potential businesses, including 34 micro-enterprise businesses and 6 expanding businesses, exceeding our FY16 Action Plan goal of assisting 22 microenterprises.
+In addition, 8 new jobs were documented (7 FTE) exceeding the goal of 5 jobs.

-For Community Support Services, our FY16 Action Plan goal was to provide approximately 21 new grants and serve an estimated 9,000 persons.
+For Community Support Services, our AAP goal was to provide approximately 21 new grants and serve an estimated 9,000 persons.
 We were on par by executing agreements for 21 new grants and through these new grants and carried over open contracts, we assisted 8,328 persons.
 One program is in an LMI census track of 4120 persons.
 There were two actual activities for this program due to carried over funds, but for accomplishment purposes, the numbers were not duplicated.